A circular mirror surrounded by attractive dried foliage

 Hi, I’m Rebecca,

 As an experienced group facilitator, I’d be delighted to help your team develop in their reflective practice.
 I have enjoyed running groups with a wide variety of people in statutory, educational & public settings.
-I have seen & experienced firsthand the benefits of reflective practice & am passionate about sharing the benefits.
+I have seen & experienced firsthand the benefits of reflective practice & am passionate about sharing these.
 With further training & certification in reflective practice from the Tavistock Clinic, I bring the knowledge & skills to help your team review, reset & recharge.
 I offer groups online & face to face.

-Reflective practices offer us a way of trying to make sense of the uncertainty in our workplaces & the courage to work competently & ethically at the edge of order & chaos…
+“Reflective practices offer us a way of trying to make sense of the uncertainty in our workplaces & the courage to work competently & ethically at the edge of order & chaos…”

 — Ghaye, 2000